Codecademy/docs/content/d3/concepts/styling/styling.md

   - 'paths/computer-science'
 ---

-**Styling** methods are used to assign values that determine the rendered form and content of chart components, such as the text displayed, or the color and opacity of a given symbol.
-These methods belong to the `d3-selection` class, but are addressed separately here based on their specialized role within the chart-making process.
+**Styling** methods assign values that determine the rendered form and content of chart components, such as the text displayed, or the color and opacity of a given symbol.
+These methods belong to the `d3-selection` class but are addressed separately based on their specialized role in the chart-making process.

 ## Modifying Elements